Johan Petter Norrlin

-Johan Petter Norrlin (6 September 1842 in Hollola – 7 January 1917 in Helsinki) was a Finnish botanist and a professor of botany at the University of Helsinki from 1879 to 1903.
+Johan Petter Norrlin (6 September 1842 – 7 January 1917) was a Finnish botanist and a professor of botany at the University of Helsinki from 1879 to 1903.
 He was a pioneer of plant geography in Finland, and is also well known for his work on lichens and on the taxonomy of the apomictic taxa of the plant genera Hieracium and Pilosella.

-Early life and education
+Life and education

 Johan Petter Norrlin was born on 6 September 1842 in Hollola, Finland.
 Norrlin's parents were Nils Nathanael Norrlin and Fredrika Charlotta Lang.
 He became a student in 1862 at Porvoo high school, and graduated in 1866 as a forester from Evo Forestry College.
 Norrlin then studied at the University of Helsinki.
 It was around this time that he met Edvard August Vainio (then named Edvard Lang), the neighbour's son, who was nearly 11 years younger.
 Young Edvard Lang often accompanied Norrlin on his botanical excursions around Lake Vesijärvi in the summers of 1868 and 1869, helping him collect samples of plants and cryptogams (mosses and lichens).
 Due to Norrlin's influence, Vainio chose to study botany at university, and his first publications were about plant geography and floristics; Vainio would later become a world-renowned lichenologist.
 In 1873, Norrlin married Lang's sister.